ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/azure-cobalt-cicd-aks/azure-cobalt.md

 ## How do I create a container registry with Azure Container Registry (ACR)?

-To create a container registry in Azure Container Registry to host the docker images for your application, use the following command:
+To create a container registry in Azure Container Registry to host the Docker images for your application, use the following command:

 ```console
 az acr create --resource-group myResourceGroup --name mycontainerregistry